philia897/liz-shortcut-helper/doc/notes/tasks.md

 - Find a way to show the information about each shortcut including its comments, maybe add one argument of `liz run` like `liz run details`

 - Optimize the installation script, following an example like `lunarVim` to install by automatically `wget` a script and build.

+- Refactor the bluebird and liz code using `clap` to managing arguments

+- Run bluebird as one user service instead, for security.